LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Bestiary/Beasts/Owl-Cat.md

 ## Attacks
 **Slash:** The Owl-Cat uses its sharp talons to slash at its foe, dealing 1d8 slashing damage.

+This attack has a 1/4 chance to cause bleeding for two rounds

+**Bite:** The Owl-Cat lunges forward, beak snapping shut with formidable force, inflicting 2d4 piercing damage.

 This attack has a 1/6 chance to cause bleeding for two rounds

 ## Racial Abilities
 **Flight:** With a 10ft straight line start, the Owl-Cat can achieve flight.
 The Owl-Cat has a flying speed equal to its movement speed.
 The Owl-Cat can fly up to 20ft off the ground and can cross a gap of unlimited death up to 20ft wide